 Spend your free time exploring the many world-class museums, numerous neighborhoods, or some of the 580 parks and beaches, including the 696-an elevated park built upon an abandoned train line.
 Root for the Cubs at historic Wrigley Field on the north side or the White Sox at the modern U.S. Cellular Field on the south side.
 Save time for IES field trips and networking events.

-Past summer interns have gained experience in the fields listed below.
+PLACEMENT EXAMPLES: Past summer interns have gained experience in the fields listed below.
 Keep in mind that this list is by no means exhaustive.
 We encourage students of all majors to apply.

 While working in Chicago you’ll also enroll in a required 3-credit academic internship seminar with other IES interns, where you'll gain context for your internship placement by examining cultural issues in the workplace.
 Topics covered include: